hub714/multi-region-workshop/lab-0-init/README.md

 * [Familiarize Yourself with the Mythical Workshop Environment](#familiarize-yourself-with-the-workshop-environment)
 * [Configure Cloud 9 Mythical Working Environment](#configure-cloud9-working-environment)

-# Are you at an AWS Event?
+# STOP!
+Pay attention here because it matters!
+Are you at an AWS Event?
 <details>
 <summary>
 <b>Click here</b> if you are attending an AWS event andthe organizers are giving me a code to use pre-generated accounts